-The recovery for income taxes of \$586 in the first quarter of 2023 differed from the provision of income taxes determined by applying the company's Canadian statutory income tax rate of 26.5% to the company's earnings before income taxes primarily as a result of changes in non-taxable portion of unrealized gains and losses on investments and unrecorded tax benefit of losses and temporary differences, partially offset by the tax rate differential on losses incurred outside of Canada and foreign exchange effects.
+The recovery for income taxes of \$3,743 in the first six months of 2023 differed from the provision of income taxes that would be determined by applying the company's Canadian statutory income tax rate of 26.5% to the company's earnings before income taxes primarily as a result of the non-taxable portion of unrealized gains and losses on investments, change in unrecorded tax benefit of losses and temporary differences, and foreign exchange effects, partially offset by the tax rate differential on losses incurred outside of Canada.

-The provision for income taxes of \$112 in the first quarter of 2022 differed from the recovery of income taxes determined by applying the company's Canadian statutory income tax rate of 26.5% to the company's losses before income taxes primarily as a result of changes in unrecorded tax benefit of losses and temporary differences, and non-taxable portion of unrealized gains and losses on investments, offset by the tax rate differential on losses incurred outside of Canada and foreign exchange effects.
+The provision for income taxes of \$1,278 in the first six months of 2022 differed from the recovery of income taxes determined by applying the company's Canadian statutory income tax rate of 26.5% to the company's losses before income taxes primarily as a result of the tax rate differential on earnings outside of Canada, foreign exchange effects, and the non-taxable portion of unrealized gains and losses on investments, partially offset by change in unrecorded tax benefit of losses and temporary differences.